 We go off based on your skin tone and your natural brow hair.
-Clients who are used to having no brows for a long time, can find this few weeks challenging.
+Clients who are used to having no brows for a long time can find these few weeks challenging.
 I usually advise clients who have no brows to start wearing pencil or brow shading for some time before the process so they get used to having a brow!

-19. Do you have to shave off my own eyebrows?
+19. Do you have to shave off my eyebrows?

-No. Every attempt is made to retain all natural hair and integrate it into the design of the permanent eyebrows.
+No. Every attempt is made to retain all-natural hair and integrate it into the design of permanent eyebrows.
 In some cases, where shaping of the natural brow is required, a few hairs here and there may need to be removed to create a clean and aesthetically pleasing result.

 20. I have heard some clients just do not retain pigment even after a few visits.
 Could this happen?

 Yes, it does happen and yes it’s true!
 A third appointment is often set up so the client has the opportunity to return and I get the chance to review the work and sort out any (if any) tweaks that might need to be done.
 Often the clients cancel this apt as all is usually well, however, there are the occasional few that may need one or two extra strokes to finish off the look.
 Some lady’s skin may react to the trauma of the tattooing, and the skin may try to push out the foreign body of pigment by producing an extreme scab, so they eventually fall off taking all the pigment with it.
 There is a condition called Pigment Allergy (PPD Allergy, a condition known by dermatologists) or Auto Immune disease symptoms (the client may not even be aware of it).
 The skin would have overreacted and become super sensitive to the pigment and reject it at any cost.

 21. Can you guarantee your work?